lcrocker/onejoker/README.md

 Build and Install
 -----------------

+The github source does not include pre-compiled libraries.
+I plan to make some available from the website for the platforms I use, but if you want to use the library without having to build it from scratch, you may have to find someone to build it for you.

+To use the library from C, Python, or Java you can install `libonejoker.so` or `onejoker.dll` on your system where your code can find it.
+On Linux, that will likely be /usr/local/lib, or else comnfigure your system to look for it in your build tree.
+I do the latter, for example, while developing the library.
+To do this on Ubuntu for example, create a file in /etc/ld.so.conf.d with one line pointing to the build/clib directory, then run `sudo ldconfig`.
+On Windows, just copy the `.dll` file into the same directory as the executable.

 To build the library, you will need Python 3 and the GCC tool chain.
 On Linux, the standard minimal development evironment will do fine.
-On Windows, you'll have to install Python 3 and something like MinGW or Cygwin to get GCC (this will also provide a few needed standard Unix utilities like "rm").
+On Windows, you'll have to install Python and something like MinGW or Cygwin to get GCC (this will also provide a few needed standard Unix utilities like "rm").

 The `build.py` script at the root of the source tree is used to build the library and do all the other things usually done by "make" or some other build automation tool.
 It is pure Python, so it should be more flexible, more portable, and smarter than any such generic tool.
-Anything you might need to change for your installation should be at the top of the script, but it should run without any changes on most systems.
 Just type:

     python3 ./build.py library

-And it should figure things out.
+And it should figure out your platform and build the library appropriately.
 If you have Java installed and JAVA_HOME set, it will include the JNI functions unless you specifically add "--nojava" to the build command.

     python3 ./build.py -h